Shaaali/identity-apps/docs/guides/applications/spa/configure-login.md

 # Configure OpenID Connect login

 You can follow this document to obtain required information and the configurations to:
- - Integrate sign in with Asgardeo for your SPA
+ - Integrate sign in with Asgardeo for your OpenID Connect SPA
  - Build login with Asgardeo using an OpenID Connect supported SDK

 In case, you want to implement login from scratch, see how to <a href = "/guides/applications/integrate-public-client">build OpenID Connect login flow manually</a>.